-Question: I’m still in love with my ex and want him back but I told him I’ve changed (and I honestly thought I did) but then I went back to my old ways and now it seems it’s final.
+Question: My ex says he still loves me but doesn’t think I’ll change.
+I honestly thought I had changed but because I went back to my old ways; it seems that my ex may not give me another chance.
 I’ve realized my mistakes and I’m also going to therapy to better myself and work on my issues.
 Is there any way I can fix this?
 We still talk (he does not like no contact and referred me to your site), and he says he still loves me but also struggles with believing I can change.
 He does not want to get hurt.

-Some people stay away from their ex until they’re confident they’ve really changed, but the problem with that is, when you show up claiming you’ve changed, your ex will not believe you because most people don’t believe people change, and even those that do, they want to know what you did to change and see how you have changed before they can believe you.
+Some people stay away from their ex until they’re confident they’ve really changed.
+The problem with this approach to getting back your ex is that when you show up claiming you’ve changed; your ex will not believe you.
+Most people don’t believe people change, and even those that do; they want to know what you did to change and see how you have changed before they can believe you.

 It’s best to maintain contact but not actively try to get back together.